Holography7/TestProjectCelery/README.md

 - [X] Creating TODO List.
 User have access only to own lists.
 - [X] Superuser can watch all TODO lists
 - [X] Superuser can delete others TODO lists
-- [ ] After deleting, every user get on [abstract] telegram message about deleting TODO list (there should work Celery)
+- [X] After deleting, every user get on [abstract] telegram message about deleting TODO list (there should work Celery)
+- [ ] User deleting after 3 days inactivity (also should work with Celery)

 ## Are you sure that you want try to run it?
 Then: